portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Source: data source used in `File > New Security` Search.
 Possible source are: [Yahoo Finance](https://finance.yahoo.com/) provides financial news and data including stock quotes, press releases, and financial reports.
 [CoinGecko](https://www.coingecko.com/) is a website with real-time information on most cryptocurrencies.
 [Portfolio Report](https://www.portfolio-report.net/search) is an open source project that aims to provide centralized portfolio performance data.

 - Shares: Units of ownership in a company or a financial asset.
-In the context of PP it refers to the number of shares one owns.
+In the context of Portfolio Performance it refers to the number of shares one owns.

 - Symbol: the abbreviation (ticker) used by the data source.